 Phishing attacks are evolving daily, and it is nearly impossible to keep up with these demands.

 Stolen credentials can occur if a data breach happens directly or if an employee plugs in their credentials to a malicious phishing site!
-Once the perpetrator has your credentials, they can then gain critical access to your company’s information.
+Once the perpetrator has your credentials, they can gain critical access to your company’s information.

 (Source: GoogleSafe Browsing)

 Employees don’t often notice when the site redirects to a malware site.
 Additionally, they might not recognize when the URL is different.
-Unfortunately, there are now 75 times more phishing sites than there are malware sites.
+Unfortunately, there are now 75 times more phishing sites than malware sites.

 Phishing Attack Delivery Method Statistics